 Research is the focus of the training Kellogg doctoral students receive.
 The desire to contribute new knowledge to the field is emphasized within the student's dissertation and future research – the goal of which is to be published in peer-reviewed journals.

-As students begin the program, they will take two years of coursework at the PhD level, which will give them a foundation in the literature of their chosen field and the statistical and research methods training required to conduct original research.
+Students will take two years of coursework at the PhD level, which will give them a foundation in the literature of their chosen field and the statistical and research methods training required to conduct original research.
 In years three and beyond, students will focus on research full time.
 Students will also work with faculty as research and teaching assistants, so that they will gain the necessary professional development skills needed as professors.
 Students will engage in research projects with professors – the goal of which is to shift from being a research assistant to a coauthor as they advance through the program.

 [+] How do I know if Kellogg is the right school for me?